 River Trail follows a section of the Restoule River that flows between Restoule Lake and Stormy Lake.
 Red, orange and gold reflects in the river’s rapids viewed from this 2 km trail.

 Ranger’s Point Trail

 This trail loops around Rangers Point for a kilometre, with scenic views across Stormy Lake to “the Bluff,” a 100-m-high cliff that dominates the lake.
 Fall foliage rings the lake and highlights the towering cliffs in the distance.
-The trail is wide and flat, making it suitable for walking, biking and strollers.
+The trail is double track with some steeper climbs, making it best for walking and biking.